-To squirt washer fluid, pull the lever toward you.
+To squirt washer fluid, pull the lever toward you and release it.

 If the windshield wipers are off, they will operate a couple of times after the washer squirts.

 For instructions on adding washer fluid, see "Adding washer fluid" in Chapter 7-3.